fde-capu/_hrpg/README.md

 You would choose who you want to play 'as', and all other characters would turn into NPCs.

-It would probably turn into an x-rated game.
-(Demo is adapted for safe text.)

 *Live demo: [flaviocarrara.com/_hrpg](http://flaviocarrara.com/_hrpg)*

 ---